Feature Distillation: DNN-Oriented JPEG Compression Against Adversarial Examples: Evaluation

+Table.~\ref{t1} compares the defense efficiency of two proposed methods (i.e., 1-pass feature distillation \textbf{FD-1P} and 2-pass version \textbf{FD-2P}) with five baselines--no defense, JPEG, Bit-depth, Quilting and TVM against 6 selected adversarial examples for MobileNet. \textit{Note that JPEG (90\% quality) and Bit-depth (5-bits) are conducted under the premise of $\le1\%$ legitimate classification accuracy reduction.
+However, the other two methods Quilting and TVM, cannot satisfy this constraint, so we compare our approach with those two methods on both $acc_l$ and $acc_m$.}

+\textbf{Comparison with bit-depth and JPEG.} We first limit our comparisons to the defense with $\le1\%$ reduction of $acc_l$ under no defense.
+In this case, Quilting and TVM are not included and will be compared separately.

+Overall, FD-2P shows much better performance than that of FD-1P (56\% v.s.
+91\% on average).
+Compared with no defense baseline, our FD-2P improves the average accuracy on adversarial examples from $\sim3.5\%$ to $\sim91\%$, which demonstrates the best mitigation efficiency among all methods.
+Moreover, FD-2P can significantly outperform two other defensive baselines among all selected adversarial examples, i.e. improved by $\sim69\%$ (or $\sim73\%$) on average than the bit-dept (5-bit) or JPEG on both DNN models.

-\textbf{Robustness Evaluation.} Fig.~\ref{cifar} and Fig.~\ref{image} compare the defense efficiencies of our method with three baselines across various AE attacks on CIFAR-10 and ImageNet, respectively.
-Compared with the ``original'' designs without applying any defense mechanisms, our ``feature distillation'' method improves the average accuracy on adversarial examples from $2\%$ to $63\%$ ($4\%$ to $57\%$) on CIFAR-10 (ImageNet).
-Our ``feature distillation'' method achieves the best defense efficiency among all selected AE candidates, i.e. improved by $31\%$ ($12\%$) and $29\%$ ($32\%$) on average than feature squeezing (default JPEG) on CIFAR-10 and ImageNet, respectively.
-Specifically, our method achieves more than $50\%$ defense efficiency improvement than all two other defense methods for the CW attack--$CW_0$ on the large-scale ImageNet dataset.
-The major reason is because, the default JPEG needs to use small quantization steps (or large QFs) to maintain the quality of legitimate images for desirable accuracy, however, it also results in a low defense efficiency. ``feature squeezing" roughly quantizes all image pixels uniformly, while our method distills the features in a more fine-grained manner by maximizing the loss of adversarial perturbations and minimizing the distortions of benign features.
+Particularly, for $L_\infty$ attacks like FGSM, BIM and CWi, existing model-agnostic methods show very limited efficiency.
+Similarly, our one pass method FD-1P shows marginal improvement when compared with the existing approaches.
+However, our two pass method FD-2P can almost completely remove this type of $L_\infty$ perturbations and deliver the best defense efficiency.
+Besides, for the $L_2$ attacks, especially CW$_2$, existing defense methods show good defense efficiency ($\sim68\%$).
+Again FD-2P can rectify this kind of adversarial examples with almost 100\%.
+Compared with $L_\infty$ and $L_2$, the improvement of $L_0$ attacks ($CW_0$) is less significant, however, FD-2P still achieves more than $50\%$ defense efficiency improvement comparing with bit-depth and JPEG.
+That is because, JPEG (90\% quality) uses small quantization steps (or large QFs) to maintain the quality of legitimate images for desirable accuracy, however, is also resulting in a low defense efficiency.
+Bit-depth roughly quantizes all image pixels uniformly, while our method distills the features in a more fine-grained manner by maximizing the loss of adversarial perturbations and minimizing the distortions of benign features.

+\textbf{Comparison with Quilting/TVM.} We also compare our solutions with Quilting and TVM in three aspects: $acc_m$, $acc_l$, and processing-time-per-image.
+Our average defense efficiency is much higher than the other two, i.e. 56\%/91\% (FD-1P/FD-2P) v.s.
+50.5\% (quilting), 59.8\% (TVM).
+We also achieve the best testing accuracy ($acc_l$), that is 68.5\% (FD-1P/2P) v.s.
+63.5\% (quilting), 60\% (TVM).
+Moreover, we improve the processing-time-per-image (i.e., 0.15s on FD-1P) by $\sim216\times$ ($\sim259\times$) compared with Quilting (32.4s) and TVM (38.8s), or 0.15s (FD-1P) v.s.
+32.4s (quilting) and 38.8s (TVM), as Table~\ref{t1} shows.